chengh42/Cyber-Data-Analytics/data stream/README.md

 - Task 4.
 Profiling
 - Task 5.
 Classification

+## Data

+The CTU-13 dataset of botnet traffic is retrieved from https://www.stratosphereips.org/datasets-ctu13.

+More specifically, in this assignment, datasets of two botnet scenarios are used for the analysis:

+- Scenario 2 (CTU-Malware-Capture-Botnet-43)
+- Scenario 10 (CTU-Malware-Capture-Botnet-51)

+## Reference

-Reference: "An empirical comparison of botnet detection methods" Sebastian Garcia, Martin Grill, Jan Stiborek and Alejandro Zunino.
+"An empirical comparison of botnet detection methods" Sebastian Garcia, Martin Grill, Jan Stiborek and Alejandro Zunino.
 Computers and Security Journal, Elsevier.
 2014.
 Vol 45, pp 100-123. http://dx.doi.org/10.1016/j.cose.2014.05.011